Program Goals and Outcomes

 Graduates of the University of Bridgeport Physician Assistant Institute will be able to demonstrate competence in the following areas:

-- Elicit and interpret an accurate comprehensive or problem-focused history from patients of any age and gender in a variety of settings.
+PO1: Accurately elicit and interpret an appropriate comprehensive or problem-focused history from patients of any age and gender identity in a variety of settings.
 (MK, ICS, PC, PROF)

-- Apply critical thinking skills, basic and clinical science knowledge, and analysis of research in order to utilize best practices in patient care.
+PO5: Apply critical thinking skills, basic and clinical science knowledge, and analysis of research to facilitate medical decision making and solve complex clinical problems.
 (MK, PBL)

-- Counsel and educate for disease prevention and promotion of healthy lifestyle.
+PO8: Counsel and educate for disease prevention and health promotion minimizing barriers to care by consideration of health literacy, belief systems, and socioeconomic status.
 (ICS, PC)

-- Understand the role of the profession and adhere to ethical standards in providing patient care.
+PO9: Understand the role of the PA profession and adhere to professional and ethical standards in providing patient care.
 (PROF, PC)

 Definitions of the abbreviations are as follows: Medical Knowledge (MK), Interpersonal & Communication Skills (ICS), Patient Care (PC), Professionalism (PROF), Practice-based Learning & Improvement (PBL) and Systems-based Practice (SBP).
-Abbreviations are based on the Competencies for the Physician Assistant Profession.
+Abbreviations are based on the Competencies for the Physician Assistant Profession found at: https://www.aapa.org/wp-content/uploads/2017/02/PA-Competencies-updated.pdf.